MakersAsylumIndia/Metronome/README.md

 # 🙋‍♂️ Introduction

-Welcome to the Vibranome wiki!
+Welcome to the Beet-o-ven wiki!
 This is Team 23 of the 2025 Maker’s Asylum Summer Innovation School.
 We're a group of 3 people, Arryaman Jain, Aniket Krishna, and Shaurya Chouhan.
 Multiple mentors from the team guided us with their knowledge, as well as multiple alumni from the program.

 ## Problem statement